garrandall/popular-music-data/tracks/don-t-you-want-me-the-human-league.md

 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?

 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?
 Don't you want me, baby?
-Don't you want me, ohh?
+Don't you want me, oh?